1 week in Cambodia: History, pristine beaches, and Angkor WAt

 There are multiple ways you can visit Angkor Wat - you can either book a guided tour, find a tuktuk driver to take you all around, rent a bicycle, or even a motorbike.
 There are also a few different ticket options, but information surrounding them online is pretty confusing.

 I bought a 1 day ticket, but with the purchase of the 1 day ticket , I got another day free.
-This was a pandemic promotion - but some people on the internet have posted this information thinking it was the usual - this promotion is not longer running!!
+This was a pandemic promotion - but some people on the internet have posted this information thinking it was the usual - this promotion is no longer running!!
 Now, there are 1, 3 and 7 day passes, that are only good for that many ENTRIES.
 So if you use two entries on your first day (say, if you go for sunrise, come home for a nap, and then head back out in the late afternoon, that counts as 2 of your 3 days).

 Honestly, if I could go back, I would totally go for a third day.
 Most people don’t realize that while Angkor Wat is just one temple, there are about 72 temples located in Angkor.
 It’s an entire archeological site, and because they are quite spaced out, I only go the chance to visit 4 or 5!
 That extra day would’ve been rough on my feet and on my exhaustion levels, but I definitely would’ve powered through for the thrill of it and for the privilege of being able to see just a few more.